leela-zero/leela-zero/README.md

     # Install leelaz build depedencies
     brew install boost cmake curl

-    # Optional : if you want to use autogtp to contribute, install autogtp dependencies as well; autogtp binary can be compiled separately another time as expained in the autogtp readme
+    # Optional : if you want to use autogtp to contribute, install autogtp dependencies as well
     brew install qt5

     # Use a stand alone build directory to keep source dir clean